Volunteering with the OAVT

 - Making a real difference in your community and profession!

 *Our plans for attending public events in 2021 are dependent on public health recommendations in relation to the COVID-19 pandemic.
-We do not currently have plans to attend public events in 2021 but this could change as the year progresses.
-If you are interested on being on our volunteer list please complete the volunteer profile and email it to firstname.lastname@example.org.*
+We are slowly returning to a limited presence at public events in 2021 but this could change as the year progresses.
+If you are interested in being on our volunteer list please complete the volunteer profile below.

 If you are an RVT interested in volunteering or have ideas for events that you would like to see YOUR association attend, please contact firstname.lastname@example.org.